padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

 }
 ```

-What all this means is that you can potentially automate the CI/CD process of ingesting new datasets in Hazelcast by simply generating and deploying code.
+In summary, the code generators can not only save development time but can play a vital role in automating the CI/CD process in which new datasets from various data sources need to be ingested frequently into Hazelcast.

 ## Runng This Bundle

 ### 1. Place Avro schema files in the `src/main/resources` directory.

 This bundle includes the following example schema files.

 ```bash
 cd_app kryo_codegen